ibm-cloud-docs/vmwaresolutions/netapp/np_netappoverview.md

 * VMware NSX is the network virtualization platform that provides logical networking components and virtual networks.
 * NetApp ONTAP Select on {{site.data.keyword.cloud_notm}} deploys an ONTAP Select cluster, which consists of four VMs for the four hosts.

-The following graphic depicts the components of the NetApp ONTAP Select deployment.
+The following graphic illustrates the components of the NetApp ONTAP Select deployment.

 Figure 2.
 NetApp ONTAP Select components